 The reason why most folks hesitate to include equities in their retirement portfolios is that they're spooked by the wild gyrations of the indices from day to day.
 But the daily movements of the indices detract from the steady upward climb that the Indian indices have managed over the last 25 years.

 Therefore, think of your PPF and EPF investments as just the safe debt component in your retirement portfolio.
 The bulk of this portfolio, ideally 80-90 percent if you are below 50, should be in equities.
-For the equity portion, start SIPs in two-three multi-cap funds with a good track record.
+For the equity portion, start SIPs in two-three flexi-cap funds with a good track record.
 If you're a newbie investor who isn't sure about choosing the right funds, don't delay.
-Start off with SIPs in a Nifty 50 and Nifty Next 50 fund.
+Start off with SIPs in a fund that tracks the Sensex.

 If you are wondering about the tax exemption that the EPF and the PPF get you, you can consider the tax-saving variant of multi-cap funds: equity-linked savings schemes.
 They have also moved in line with the multi-cap category.